 “It’s crazy we waited so long,” she said.
 “Hopefully, we’ll see less litigation moving forward,” she said.

 Trent attributed winning the provisional permit to hard work and her team members.
-She noted she delegated well and had a good application writer with Brian Blumenthal, a quality consultant in Brian Staffa and that her attorney Seth Tipton was instrumental in winning.
+She noted she delegated well and had a good application writer with Brian Blumenthal, a quality consultant in Brian Staffa.
+Her attorney Seth Tipton was instrumental in winning.

-Trent also noted her strengths as a leader are organization and administration.
+Trent also noted her strengths as a leader are an organization and administration.

 “I cold-called roughly 15 mayors in Central Jersey as early as 2018,” she said.
 “I was preparing Middle Valley Partners to apply for this a year in advance of actually applying.”

 She noted she went real estate hunting for properties soon after giving birth to her second child.

 There is currently no New Jersey medical dispensary licensed in Somerset County.
 The closest dispensaries would be TerrAscend in Phillipsburg in Warren County on the Delaware River.
 And Garden State Dispensary’s location in Union Township in Union County.
 Thus, some medical patients in Somerset County and Hunterdon County are up to an hour away from the closest dispensary.

 Trent noted she raised the money for the business from family and friends.

 Trent said she and her husband are from West Windsor in Mercer County.
 His support was critical for the venture.